DelineaXPM/dsv-azure-pipelines-task/overview.md

 ### Variable Prefix

 Environment variable names are constructed using the configured variable prefix and the data key.
-For example, with a variable prefix of "DSV\_", the secret data with key "xyz" will result in an environment variable with name "DSV_xyz".
+For example, with a variable prefix of `DSV_`, the secret data with key `xyz` will result in an environment variable with name `DSV_xyz`.

 ![Azure DevOps Delinea DevOps Secret vault plugin сonfiguration](/images/task-config.png)